CosmWasm/book/src/basics/query-testing.md

 # Testing a query

-Last time we created a new query, now it is time to test it out.
-We will start with the basics - the unit test.
-This approach is simple and doesn't require knowledge besides Rust.
+The last thing we did was create a new query, now it's time to test it out.
+We shall start with the basics - the unit tests.
+This approach is simple and doesn't require any special knowledge beyond Rust.
 Go to the `src/contract.rs` and add a test in its module:

 ```rust,noplayground